maxjvjohansson/path-validator-cli/README.md

 ## Roadmap

-- [ ] Implement recursive mode for nested directories
-- [ ] Add ignore patterns support
+- [ ] Add support for validating/correcting edge cases
-- [ ] Support for other programming languages like C#
+- [ ] Support for other programming languages and frameworks like C#, React and more
 - [ ] A path-validator --undo command

 ## Authors